The-Chanman/ethereum-environment/README.md

 # Ethereum Environment
+Credit to https://github.com/joeb000 for creating the foundation which you can find at: https://github.com/joeb000/solidity-scripts

 Some basic solidity projects and shortcuts to getting up and running with smart contracts

 This guide assumes you are using a mac with up to date OSX.
 If you are using linux, you'll have to modify some of the fully qualified file paths (replace `/Users/$USER` with `/home/$USER` on ubuntu).
 If you are using windows, god help you.